lisp-docs/process-dpans3r/md-files/chap-1.md

 A *conforming implementation* shall produce a conformance statement as a consequence of using the implementation, or that statement shall be included in the accompanying documentation.
 If the implementation conforms in all respects with this standard, the conformance statement shall be

-“*hhImplementationii* conforms with the requirements of ANSI *hhstandard number ii*”
+“&#10216;Implementation&#10217; conforms with the requirements of ANSI &#10216;standard number &#10217;”

 If the *implementation* conforms with some but not all of the requirements of this standard, then the conformance statement shall be

-“*hhImplementationii* conforms with the requirements of ANSI *hhstandard number ii* with the following exceptions: *hhreference to or complete list of the requirements of the standard with which the implementation does not conformii*.”
+“&#10216;Implementation&#10217; conforms with the requirements of ANSI &#10216;standard number &#10217; with the following exceptions: &#10216;reference to or complete list of the requirements of the standard with which the implementation does not conform&#10217;.”

 **1.5.2 Conforming Programs**